CarlitosObr/prueba-tecnica-bravo/app/README.md

 Elixir 1.18.4 or later
 Phoenix framework 1.8.0 or later

-Need to add .env file
-And add the api key for openwweatherorg
+Need to add .env file and add the api key for openwweatherorg

 # App